Veektaw/Final-Blog-Project/README.md

 # Project Name
 Alt School Second Semester project

-> Description of the project.
-This is web blog that enables people post their blogs to users worldwide.
+> This is web blog that enables people post their blogs to users worldwide.

 ## Built With